List of Bay Area Rapid Transit stations: Services

-Unlike most other rapid transit and rail systems around the world, BART lines are not primarily referred to by shorthand designations or their color names (although the colors used on maps have been constant since 1980).
-The services are mainly identified on maps, schedules, and station signage by the names of their termini.
+Unlike most other rapid transit and rail systems around the world, BART lines were not primarily referred to by shorthand designations or their color names (although the colors used on maps have been constant since 1980).
+The services were mainly identified on maps, schedules, and station signage by the names of their termini.
 However, the new fleet displays line colors more prominently, and BART has begun to use color names in press releases and GTFS data.
+In 2022, BART formally announced on Twitter they were using colors on the line map and officially.